-Protected live animals, trade
+Protected live animals and plants, trade

 How to apply